musabalbishi/E-learn/README.md

 ## Key Dependencies

 - [Joi](https://joi.dev/api/?v=17.9.1) a lightweight validation package describe your data using a simple, intuitive, and readable language.
+- [JWT](https://jwt.io/) json web token is an open source dependency used for Authorization and authentication using a cyphering method enabling the routes to be protected.

 ## Installing Dependencies